 ING is in the Financial sector, which is one sector that this methodology avoids.
 Technology and financial stocks are considered too risky to invest in.
 Several of Graham's criteria, like the Current Ratio and Debt to Current Assets, do not apply to financial companies.
 As a result, the company will not be able to pass this methodology, although we will include the remainder of the analysis for informational purposes.

-LONG-TERM DEBT IN RELATION TO NET CURRENT ASSETS: [FAIL] Long term debt must not exceed net current assets.
-Companies that meet this criterion display one of the attributes of a financially secure organization.
+LONG-TERM DEBT IN RELATION TO NET CURRENT ASSETS: [FAIL] Long-term debt must not exceed net current assets.
+Companies that meet this criterion display one of the attributes of a financially secure organisation.
 ING is a financial stock so this variable is not applicable and this criterion cannot be evaluated.

 LONG-TERM EPS GROWTH: [FAIL] Companies must increase their EPS by at least 30% over a ten-year period and EPS must not have been negative for any year within the last 5 years.
-EPS for ING haven't increased in the last 5 years and have been negative in the last 10 years therefore the company fails this criterion.
+EPS for ING haven't increased in the last 10 years the company fails this criterion.

 Voor een gratis ebook over Graham z'n meest succesvolle pupil zie: http://www.warrenbuffett.nl/